matteobrusa/Tumbless/README.md

 - Full screen gallery
 - Password protected, mobile friendly admin area
 - `optional` Private, password protected blog
+- Save draft posts
+- Automatically set the post date based on the photo's EXIF data, if any

 Follow the instructions below to setup your own Tumbless instance.